We all know that fees eat into our savings and investments but how much of an impact do they really have? And, are investment fees worth it?

-Paying a few per cent per year may not sound like much, but it could easily end up making you poorer by $100,000.
+Paying just few per cent per year in fees may not sound like much, but it could easily end up costing you more than $100,000 in the long run.

 Let’s say you invest $50,000 in a diversified portfolio and top-up $5,000 each year after that.
-If you were to invest in a traditional managed fund which costs 3% per year in total fees, you would end up with a balance of $292,995.
-On the other hand, if you invested in a low-cost option with 1% in total fees, you would end with a balance of $393,462 after 20 years*.
+If you were to invest in a traditional managed fund which costs 3% per year in total fees (including adviser and platform fees), you would end up with a balance of $307,334.
+On the other hand, if you invested in a low-cost option with 1% in total fees, you would end with a balance of $419,907 after 20 years*.

 That’s a $100,000 difference from paying just 2% less in fees over 20 years.